ox-x/AAE100_Group7_project/README.md

 Lastly，I would like to thank all my groupmates.
 I really enjoyed working on the project with them and I learnt a lot of new things which will definitely be beneficial ahead in my study.

 #### 5. XIAO Suen  24107803d
 I am responsible for the README of Task 1 step 2 and check the answer by calculate.
+When I first encountered this group task, to be honest, I was a bit scared.
+I was not familiar with using computers, let alone solving practical problems with code.
+However, the enthusiastic and responsible group members gave me a lot of confidence, encouraging me to try.
+As I gradually became familiar with using the program, I found that the task was not as difficult as I had imagined, and I became more adept at using the software.
+It turns out that writing code is quite interesting, and seeing the program I wrote run successfully gives me a great sense of accomplishment.
+This task taught me a lot, I not only learned basic coding but also boosted my confidence.
+More importantly, I learned about teamwork and gained deep friendships.

 #### 6..